 Your choice of native plants should be influenced by the existing conditions in your garden.
 Every plant species has specific requirements in terms of soil type, light, and water.
 Some may thrive in well-drained soil, while others prefer water-logged conditions.
 Likewise, certain plants need a lot of sunlight, while others do well in shady areas.

-Also to read : Secret getaways in Peru with izi Peru
+This might interest you : Secret getaways in Peru with izi Peru

 Catalogues from local nurseries or online plant databases can be useful in identifying the right native plants.
 Also, pay attention to the plants that naturally grow around your area.
 You might find some inspiration from them.
 When purchasing the plants, ensure they are propagated ethically and not removed from the wild.